dylanrathbone/CsvToJson/README.md

 CsvToJson
 =========

-CsvToJson is a Jruby command line tool for converting a csv file to JSON.
+CsvToJson is a JRuby command line tool for converting a csv file to JSON.

 Assumptions
 -----------